Tanjir-Hasan/books-project/README.md

 <hr>

-Responsive for mobile devices and large display.
+Used tailwind css.
+Responsive for only mobile devices and large display.

 <hr>